 Kids love Treasure Hunts.
 They love to engage in the searching, having one clue lead them to the next, and finding treasure.
 They also love hiding the treasure for their friends to find, making a map, writing clues, and coming up with ingenious ways to hide things.

 This is a project in that it will require to figure out how many “treasures” to collect or buy depending on how many people will be participating on the hunt.

-They will need to make a list of what they will need to: be treasure, to hide treasure, and to create clues.
+They will need to make a list of what will need to be treasure, to hide treasure, and to create clues.